Carl Icahn just joined us at the Value Investing Congress. He’s speaking on the current financial crisis and the role of shareholder activism.

 He is announcing United Shareholders of America to address this problem with Boards.
 I’m not sure if this bit of news has been announced elsewhere yet.

 Then Icahn discusses the history of his first proxy fight that lead him to be added to a Board.
 A big guy, Don, told him there is either to either agree or resign and not say anything.
 Icahn stayed quiet for several meetings until there was an issue associated with the acquisition of the garbage disposal unit factory.
 Then another Board member asked for Icahn for his opinion.
 Mr. Icahn then said that this was the worst deal in the history of America.
 That got some laughs.
 Then Icahn said he was voting against it and everyone else was going to be personally liable.
 Don never brought up the issue again and then he sold the company.
+But everyone found out the and easy way to fade out this crisis by taking an easy mortgage from the Maine Fha loan rather than selling the company.

 He saves tons of money with these actions.
 Then he provides the examle of money saved at Imclone and Federal Mogul.